The Legislative Branch of Florida’s Government

 All of Collier County is contained in Florida Senate District 28, which also includes Hendry County and part of Lee County.

 District 28 has been represented since 2016 by Kathleen Passidomo (R— Naples), who previously served in the Florida House since 2010.
+Her term of office runs through 2026.

 In addition to her service in the Legislature, Passidomo is an attorney with the Naples, FL, law firm Kelly, Passidomo & Kelly, LLP.